Project

 to dd_share.h.

-#5 Updated by danij almost 15 years ago
+#5 Updated by danij over 15 years ago

 Yeah I can finish this (I expect I'll be commiting tomorrow as I don't feel much like coding right now).

-#6 Updated by danij almost 15 years ago
+#6 Updated by danij over 15 years ago

 Looking at the function header comments you've added for snprintf and vsnprintf in dd_share.h I would like to clarify something before I begin on these: